mrtnbroder/coding-challenge-frontend/README.md

 # <img src="https://avatars2.githubusercontent.com/u/15102685?v=3&s=50" style="height: 40px; vertical-align: text-bottom;"> Vimcar

-Vimcar is a Berlin based IoT (internet of things) startup which provides exciting "connected car" services to companies and endusers.
-You can find much more interesting facts on our website: http://vimcar.de
+Vimcar is a connected car startup, based in Berlin and backed by investors behind SoundCloud, EyeEm and Clara.
+Our mission is to build intelligent products based on business vehicle data.
+You can find more on our website: http://vimcar.de

 We are looking for a great **Frontend Developer** to join our team and work on our next client side web applications (based on Flux and React).

 ## Frontend Developer Coding Challenge
-Thank you very much for applying and your interest in Vimcar.
-To get to know you a little better, show off your skills and take part in our frontend coding challenge.
+Thank you very much for your interest in Vimcar!

+To get to know you a little better, show off your skills in our frontend coding challenge.
 Please send your results to jobs@vimcar.com or create a pull request or use any other channel, if we are already in contact.

 ### The Challenge: A "Reason" Management Tool
 Have a look at this full featured (create, delete, search) [click dummy](https://projects.invisionapp.com/share/AC4105VQ3) of a "reason" management tool.
 Something that could be required in our browser based logbook management app, where users can assign trips to a specific category and reason: https://projects.invisionapp.com/share/AC4105VQ3